 This modern layout is very similar to the previous one.
 The main differences are the bold rectangles at the top and bottom of the document.
 This simple addition has a massive visual impact.
-This resume format with photo is great for confident candidates who want to quickly catch the recruiter’s attention.
+This resume format with photo is great for confident candidates who want to create an eye-catching resume.

 What looks like a very simple resume format with a photo is actually quite impressive.
 The colour palette can be adjusted for any preferences.
 The two-column layout can encompass a lot of information about the candidate.

 At the first glance, it’s just a simple resume template with a photo.
-But the second look helps to notice the smart icons as well as the initials at the top.
-They’re subtle yet memorable.
+But the second look helps to notice the smart resume icons as well as the initials at the top.
+They’re subtle yet memorable, a great addition to a resume with a picture.
 A very good choice for candidates who feel at home in the 21st century.

-Need a resume with a more traditional look?
-This classic template is one of the most popular ones at Zety.
+Need a resume with a traditional look?
+This photo resume template is one of the most popular ones at Zety.
 The background of the left column can be adjusted to make a bolder impression on the recruiter, and the right column is wide enough to include a lot of information.